Next.js 15 - Setting Up next-intl + AI Pre-Translation

 Next.js Logo

-A complete guide for setting up next-intl with the App Router
+A step-by-step guide for setting up next-intl with Next.js 15

 Why use next-intl?

-With the release of Next.js 13 and the new App Router, internationalized routing is no longer supported out of the box… But next-intl is here to save the day!
+With the release of Next.js 15 and the App Router, internationalized routing is no longer supported out of the box… But next-intl is here to save the day!

 Let’s Get Started